janmajaysubba/Binomial-Option-Pricing-Model/README.md

 - Calculates **Option Price** and **Greeks**
 - Adjustable **time steps (`N`)** for accuracy vs. speed

+## Limitations

+- Assumes constant volatility and interest rates over the option’s life.
+- Models dividends as a continuous yield `q` — discrete dividends are not handled.
+- Binomial parameters may produce unstable probabilities for very short maturities or extreme inputs (e.g., very high volatility).
+- Accuracy depends on the number of steps `N`; very small `N` can cause large errors, while very large `N` increases runtime.
+- Greeks are computed numerically via finite differences and may vary with bump size and `N`.

+This project is a **basic, educational implementation** of the Cox–Ross–Rubinstein (CRR) binomial option pricing model with Greek calculations via finite differences.
+It is designed to demonstrate core option pricing concepts in Python, rather than to serve as a production-ready trading tool.

 ## Requirements
 - NumPy
 ```bash